kimtth/awesome-azure-openai-llm/README.md

 - [Seven Failure Points When Engineering a Retrieval Augmented Generation System](https://arxiv.org/abs/2401.05856): 1.
 Missing Content, 2.
 Missed the Top Ranked Documents, 3.
 Not in Context, 4.
 Not Extracted, 5.
 Wrong Format, 6.
 Incorrect Specificity, 7.
 Lack of Thorough Testing [11 Jan 2024]

-- [Graph RAG](https://medium.com/@nebulagraph/graph-rag-the-new-llm-stack-with-knowledge-graphs-e1e902c504ed): NebulaGraph proposes the concept of Graph RAG, which is a retrieval enhancement technique based on knowledge graphs. [demo](https://www.nebula-graph.io/demo) [8 Sep 2023]

 ### **LlamaIndex**

 - LlamaIndex (formerly GPT Index) is a data framework for LLM applications to ingest, structure, and access private or domain-specific data.
-The high-level API allows users to ingest and query their data in a few lines of code. [ref][llama-index-doc]
+The high-level API allows users to ingest and query their data in a few lines of code. [ref][llama-index-doc] / High-Level Concept: [ref](https://docs.llamaindex.ai/en/latest/getting_started/concepts.html)

   > Fun fact this core idea was the initial inspiration for GPT Index (the former name of LlamaIndex) 11/8/2022 - almost a year ago!. [cite](https://twitter.com/jerryjliu0/status/1711817419592008037) / [Walking Down the Memory Maze: Beyond Context Limit through Interactive Reading](https://arxiv.org/abs/2310.05029)
   >